 Self Employment Tax Lawyers in Clinton

-In Clinton, Illinois, there are certain taxes that are imposed on employees, which are deducted from their paychecks.
-The mostly well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Clinton, Connecticut, there are specific taxes that are placed on employees, which are deducted from their paychecks.
+The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.

 It's extremely important to know that, if you are self-employed, you still have to pay those taxes, and it's also up to you to figure out precisely how much you owe, to ensure that you don't pay more or less than you are obliged to.

 In most cases, employers make all the necessary calculations to determine how much needs to be deducted from an employee's check to pay these taxes.
 It's typically very simple, and any decent payroll software can automate this process.
 But the self-employed are liable for figuring this out for themselves, or hiring an accountant to do it.

 If you primarily work as an independent contractor, or are the owner of a sole proprietorship, you have to pay what's typically referred to as the "self-employment tax," if your annual income from self-employment is over .